seamplex/feenox/doc/srs.md

  a. an automated method for compiling the sources from scratch aiming at obtaining optimized binaries for a particular host architecture should be provided using a well-established procedures, and
  b. one (or more) generic binary version aiming at common server architectures should be provided.

+Either option should be available to be downloaded from suitable online sources.

 > autoconf vs. cmake, rule of diversity
 > gcc, clang
 > blas, lapack, atlas